bexlev/project3/README.md

 <p align="center">
   <img width=400px height=240px src="https://github.com/bexlev/project3/blob/main/images/Chart1.png">
 </p>
+- Chart 2 shows the distribution of Chicago Energy Rating scores as a function of total GHG emissions, and provides community area of each data point by hovering over it.

 - Charts 3 and 4 show the total energy use across the datset for each year (shown in kBtu).
 Chart 4 looks at natural gas and elecrticity use indepentdently.
 In 2018, natural gas usage was much higher than any other year, in fact total energy consumpotion was higher.
 Its interesting that 2018 had a better average energy performance rate than 2019, even with the higher consumption.